 3. Assess your layering system

-It’s almost time to break out the fuzzy fleece, base layers and shells.
+It’s time to break out the fuzzy fleece, base layers and shells.
 Learn how to create a good layering system, especially when you’re heating up from activity, then cooling down when you stop.
 If you have a jacket you love, give it some TLC; learn how to re-waterproof your jacket.
 Don’t forget the kids – it’s Toaster Suit season.